How to Calculate TDS on Salary – Employer Approach

 6 Private and Public limited companies Company and Principal officer thereof

-Asper section 192, of the Income Tax Act, TDS should be deducted at the time of actual payment of salary and not during the accrual of salary.
-It should also be noted that the employer should deduct TDS on the payment of salary whether in advance or the payment is of the arrears.
+Section 192 of the Income Tax Act stipulates that TDS should be deducted at the time of actual payment of salary, not during the accrual of Salary.
+It should also be noted that the employer is required to deduct TDS on payments of Salary, whether made in advance or for arrears.

-But in case of an employee whose total salary during a financial year is not crossing the basic exemption limit as given below, the employer need not deduct the TDS on payment of such salary:
+But in case of an employee whose total Salary during a financial year does not cross the basic exemption limit as given below, the employer need not deduct the TDS on payment of such Salary:

-1. In case of a resident in India who is at an age below 60 years, then the limit shall be INR 2.5 Lakhs,
+1. In case of a resident in India who is below the age of 60 years, then the limit shall be INR 2.5 Lakhs,

-And if the employee is not holding PAN, then also the rule for deducting TDS shall be applicable, but the deduction shall be flat 20% here unlike an employee with PAN.
+And if the employee does not hold a PAN, the rule for deducting TDS shall also be applicable; however, the deduction shall be flat at 20% in this case, unlike for an employee with a PAN.

 Rate of TDS Deduction

-Firstly, the total salary payable to an employee after all the possible deductions which are applicable on the salary paid.
-And after this the tax will be calculated according to the rate of tax which shall be applicable to the taxpayer according to the applicable income tax slab.
-The employer shall conduct such tax calculation at the beginning of a year and the TDS shall be deducted by dividing the total tax liability of the employee for the relevant financial year, by the number of months of his employment under the employer during the financial year.
+Firstly, the total Salary payable to an employee after all applicable deductions have been made on the Salary paid.
+And after this, the tax will be calculated according to the tax rate relevant to the taxpayer, as per the applicable income tax slab.
+The employer shall conduct such tax calculation at the beginning of a year, and the TDS shall be deducted by dividing the total tax liability of the employee for the relevant financial year by the number of months of his employment under the employer during the financial year.

-And in case of an employee who is not having PAN, TDS shall be deducted at a flat rate of 20% excluding any education cess.
+In the case of an employee without a PAN, TDS shall be deducted at a flat rate of 20%, excluding any education cess.

 Say, Mr. A is working in XYZ Private Limited and is earning a salary of INR 1,50,000 per month.
-He was employed with the company during the whole year of FY 2019-2020.
-So, while computing the TDS to be deducted from the salary paid to such employer, under section 192, the following shall be done:
+The company employed him throughout the entire year 2019-2020.
+So, while computing the TDS to be deducted from the Salary paid to such an employer, under section 192, the following shall be done:

 (Less): Estimated Chapter VI-A Deduction = INR 1,00,000